Skip to main content

 Errors and exceptions can lead to program failure or unexpected behavior, and Python comes with a robust set of tools to improve the stability of the code.

-Updated Feb 24, 2023 · 21 min read
+Updated Dec 12, 2024 · 21 min read

 try except else finally process in Python

 Errors and exceptions can lead to unexpected behavior or even stop a program from executing.
 Python provides various functions and mechanisms to handle these issues and improve the robustness of the code.
-In this tutorial, we will learn about various error types and learn about built-in functions with examples.
+In this tutorial, we will learn about various error types and built-in functions with examples.

 An error is an issue in a program that prevents the program from completing its task.
 In comparison, an exception is a condition that interrupts the normal flow of the program.
 Both errors and exceptions are a type of runtime error, which means they occur during the execution of a program.